 Tendings and Eco-poetic Disability Culture: Bodymindspirits of the Future, organizers Petra Kuppers, University of Michigan and Stephanie Heit, artist

 The Authors’ Reception is a longstanding highlight of ASLE conferences, where we bring together authors and their audiences to eat, drink, and discuss and purchase books.

 Attendees who have published a book or books since the last ASLE conference (June 2017) have the opportunity to meet and greet readers, as well as sell and sign copies.
-If you fit this description and wish to be included in this year’s reception scheduled for the evening of Thursday, June 27, please email your name and contact information, along with the title, publisher, and ISBN of the book, to email@example.com by May 1, so we can list you in the program.
+If you fit this description and wish to be included in this year’s reception scheduled for the evening of Thursday, June 27, please email your name and contact information, along with the title, publisher, publication date, and ISBN of the book, to ASLEconference2019 by May 1, so we can list you in the program.
 There is currently space for approximately 60 authors to reserve a space on a first come first served basis.
 Participants or publishers must arrange to bring copies of books to the event (we recommend 5-10 copies).
 Due to the fact that they may easily be lost, no advance shipments will be accepted by ASLE or the University of California, Davis.

 The Cultural Crawl began as the Progressive Evening that took place in Moscow, Idaho at ASLE’s 2015 conference.
 The crawl will be in downtown Davis near UC Davis’s campus.
 It will feature an exciting circuit of events and exhibitions that aim to expose conference-goers to local establishments and culture, and to encourage them to mingle with Davis’s artistic and intellectual milieu.
 More information on the schedule of events will be posted here when confirmed.